Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management

 In the scenario approach, we add another layer of approximation by replacing all chance constraints in the original problem with hard constraints, making the approximated solution more conservative than without these replacements.
 Standard concentration inequalities (e.g.~\cite{boucheron2003concentration}) provide justification that with a sufficient number of scenarios, a constraint holding for all scenarios implies that the chance constraint holds.

 Thus, we solve the optimization problem obtained from \eqref{equ:optim_problem} after performing the following substitutions in the given two expressions:

 where $S$ is the number of generated scenarios, $V$ is the number of nodes in the scenario tree, $\omega_{i,h}$ is the outcome of the stochastic processes at stage $h$ in scenario $i$, and $\omega_{i,[h]}$ is its history up to stage $h$.
-Note that the new form of constraint \eqref{equ:optim_problem_constraint_power} enforces the operation of the plant ($x^3_h = 1$) when a positive power $p_h$ is required by the system.
+Note that the new form of constraint \eqref{equ:optim_problem_constraint_power} enforces the operation of the plant ($x^3_h = 1$) when the system requires a positive power generation $p_h$.

 In the scenario approach, the stochastic processes involved in the problem are considered to take a finite number of values at each stage by way of a branching procedure that generates a scenario tree.
 Taking the $(W_h)_{0 \leq h \leq H-1}$ stochastic process for illustration and having defined a suitable data generation process, we construct a scenario tree of order $B$ as follows: we place the known $W_0$ value at the root of the tree and generate $B$ finitely many possible values for $W_1$ to create $B$ nodes at stage $1$; for each of these nodes, we generate $B$ possible values for $W_2$, independently of $W_1$, thus creating $B^2$ nodes at stage 2; and so forth until reaching stage $H-1$.
 This gives rise to a tree of order $B$ with $1 + B + B^2 + ... + B^{H-1} = \frac{1 - B^H}{1 - B}$ nodes, and $S := B^{H-1}$ scenarios (given by the number of leaf nodes).